How to Make Sales Training Stick | Effective Sales Training

-Most of us at some point in our careers have been to a seminar or training course.
+Most of us at some point in our careers have been to a seminar or sales training course.
 Typically we leave feeling motivated and have every intention of changing our current habits.
 Until reality hits.
 Stress, busy schedules, and excuses all seem to get in the way.
 Over time, the motivation to apply what was learned fades and can even be forgotten.
-So, naturally, it’s common that executives wrestle with making an investment in training programs.
+So, naturally, it’s common that executives wrestle with making an investment in sales training programs.

 Sales training can be like trying to get in shape.
 With a “diet” mindset, sales training simply won’t stick.
 Sales training should be viewed as a “lifestyle change” in order to have lasting, long-term effects.
 Let me explain the difference.

 Successful Sales Training Does Not Happen in a Day